-When you create a package in CI, you can use semantic versioning with prerelease labels.
-The NuGet task can be used for this purpose, and supports the following formats:
+When you create a package in continuous integration (CI), you can use Semantic Versioning with prerelease labels.
+You can use the NuGet task for this purpose.
+It supports the following formats:

-Use the same versioning scheme for your builds and packages, provided that scheme has at least three parts separated by periods.
-The following build pipeline formats are examples of versioning schemes that are compatible with NuGet.
+Use the same versioning scheme for your builds and packages, if that scheme has at least three parts separated by periods.
+The following build pipeline formats are examples of versioning schemes that are compatible with NuGet:

 Minorare two variables defined in the build pipeline.
-This will automatically increment the build number and the package version with a new patch number keeping the major and minor versions constant, until you change them manually in the build pipeline.
+This format will automatically increment the build number and the package version with a new patch number.
+It will keep the major and minor versions constant, until you change them manually in the build pipeline.

-Use a version that is different from the build number.
+Use a version that's different from the build number.
 You can customize the major, minor, and patch versions for your packages in the NuGet task, and let the task generate a unique prerelease label based on date and time.

 Use a script in your build pipeline to generate the version.